HOPE Clinic: Medical + Forensics

 FORENSIC EXAMS for Sexual assault + domestic violence

-The Family Justice Center’s HOPE clinic offers forensic medical exams in a private, trauma-informed setting for survivors of domestic violence, non-fatal strangulation and sexual assault.
-Forensic exams include a heath checkup, evidence collection, documentation of any injuries and preventative medications for STI’s, pregnancy and HIV when applicable.
+The Family Justice Center’s HOPE clinic offers forensic medical exams in a private, trauma-informed setting for survivors of sexual assault, domestic violence and non-fatal strangulation.
+Forensic exams include a health checkup, evidence collection, documentation of any injuries and preventative medications for STIs, pregnancy and HIV when applicable.
 All parts of the forensic exam are voluntary and led by the patient.
 A survivor advocate is available for support during the exam.
 Sexual assault exams should generally be performed within 5 days of the assault.
 The time frame for domestic violence can be longer based on the nature of the injuries and symptoms.
+Call our forensic program directly at 504-355-0857.

 At the HOPE Clinic we treat the whole individual.
 We integrate access to psychiatric assessments and medication management, as well as assessment and on going counseling/psychotherapy with a licensed clinician.